justgable/dotfiles/README.md

 **NOTE:** Sometimes I use Monaco

-TODO: Write script to copy and symlink files
+TODO: Write install.sh to run all of the above commands